-UBIS University of Business, Innovation and Sustainability, Washington, D.C., is located at 1401 H St NW Suite 100, Washington, DC 20005.
-The Washington, D.C., location is near the University of the Potomac and contains desks and office equipment for use by staff and students as needed.
+Washington, DC location is at 1401 H St NW Suite 100, Washington, DC 20005.
+The Washington, DC, location serves as the headquarters and main campus.
+The facility contains desks and office equipment for use by staff and students as needed.

-UBIS University of Business, Innovation and Sustainability, Switzerland is located at Avenue Blanc 46, 1202 Geneva.
-The Geneva Campus is located in a quiet and safe international neighborhood.
+Geneva, Switzerland location is located at Avenue Blanc 46, 1202 Geneva.
+The location is an instructional site located in a quiet and safe international neighborhood.

-UBIS University of Business, Innovation and Sustainability, Spain is located at IGEMA, Career de Sabino Arana, 42, 08028 Barcelona.
-The Barcelona Campus is at the heart of Zona Universitària, which is part of the Les Corts district, located on Avinguda Diagonal.
+Barcelona, Spain location is at IGEMA, Career de Sabino Arana, 42, 08028 Barcelona.
+The facility is an instructional site located in the heart of Zona Universitària, which is part of the Les Corts district, located on Avinguda Diagonal.
 Full of students, it conceals two of the most beautiful and tranquil areas in the city: The Pedralbes Gardens and Parc de Cervantes.
 It is the area where most of Barcelona TECH (UPC) and Barcelona University's faculty buildings are found.